Cherryl Moote CZT

 Brenda Shaver CZT

 Brenda has been involved in the arts and crafts industry as a designer and artist for most of her life.
 Having been blessed growing up on a farm with parents who made most everything by hand, creativity and using her imagination was a constant everyday necessity.
 4-H was also a major influence with its motto “Learn to do by Doing”.
 Brenda attended Kemptville College (U of Guelph) where she further indulged her creativity in Interior Design and textiles and developed a passion for teaching.
 She taught adult education at St. Lawrence College for several years.
 But it wasn’t until she found Zentangle® in 2012, and became a CZT, that she knew this amazing art form was very special and a natural progression to her already innovative career.
 Brenda is a personal testament that the Zentangle Method works as she shares the magic of Zentangle in workshops and classes across Ontario with students of every age and ability.
-Brenda lives in Guelph, Ontario where she enjoys special times with her husband and her two grandchildren, Cecilia and Spencer.
+Brenda lives in Guelph, On and loves spending time with her grandchildren, Cecilia and Spencer.
 You can find Brenda at brendashaver.com and www.facebook.com/tanglingwithbrenda

 Zentangle® Product Smorgasbord